 There’s a handful of foods that have anti-estrogenic effects in the body.

 They work either by blocking estrogen from binding the receptors or by acting as aromatase enzyme inhibitors and thus reducing the peripheral conversion from testosterone to estrogen.

 White button mushrooms are a good example of food that does both24, olive oil and oysters can inhibit the aromatase enzyme25,26, citrus fruits contain naringenin and apigenin which naturally block estrogen and aromatase27, the ellagitannin-derived compounds in pomegranates can block estrogen receptor binding28, and dark pigmented berries have calcium-D-glucarate which binds estrogen from the gut and helps the body remove it29.

 Including the above foods into your diet (as well as avoiding phyto and mycoestrogens) can do wonders for your hormonal health.

 6. Supplement with Vitamin E

-This as mentioned above is not good, since the lipid peroxidation of polyunsaturated fats – among many other harmful things – is estrogenic and can significantly lower testosterone.
+This as mentioned above is not good since the lipid peroxidation of polyunsaturated fats – among many other harmful things – is estrogenic and can significantly lower testosterone.

 This is where vitamin E steps in.
 It’s a peroxyl radical scavenger that protects polyunsaturated fatty acids in membranes and lipoproteins.
-Vitamin E is a fat-soluble antioxidant that prevents (to some extent) the peroxidation of PUFA and the vast array of harmful effects that would result of it30–32.
+Vitamin E is a fat-soluble antioxidant that prevents (to some extent) the peroxidation of PUFA and the vast array of harmful effects that would result from it30–32.